OVERVIEW

 The CEW dataset is one of the most important datasets used in IMPLAN database development.
 These data provide the industry structure for the states and counties and the "ground truth" for IMPLAN data.
 There can be many differences between CBP and CEW, but in the end, if wage and salary employment doesn't exist in CEW, it won't exist in IMPLAN data sets.
 The data are provided by the U.S. Department of Labor as part of the Unemployment Insurance (UI) Program.

 The CEW dataset provides annual average wage and salary establishment counts, employment counts, and payrolls by county at the 6-digit NAICS code level.
 The primary source of this data is from state unemployment insurance (UI) programs.
 The data is then supplemented by the BLS using their Annual Refiling Survey (ARS) and the Multiple Worksite Report (MWR) data.
 This captures more than 95% of employment.
-Since these data only capture employees covered by the UI program, the data set cannot capture self-employed persons, railway employment, certain religious organizations, military, elected officials, or any other establishments that have their own social insurance program and/or do not pay into the UI program.
+Since these data only capture employees covered by the UI program, the data set cannot capture self-employed persons, railway employment, religious organizations, military, elected officials, or any other establishments that have their own social insurance program and/or do not pay into the UI program.
 Since most farm employment is self employment, CEW data misses much of the farm data.
 Read Accounting for Non-Disclosures, Exclusions, and Undercoverage in Employment Data for more information about how IMPLAN accounts for this.

 CENSUS COUNTY BUSINESS PATTERNS (CBP)